-This 2 day course provides an introduction to the world of requirements and, in particular, shows how modelling can help with the capture, analysis, validation and specification of requirements.
+This two-day course provides an introduction to the world of requirements and, in particular, shows how modelling can help with the capture, analysis, validation and specification of requirements.
 The course comprises a mixture of teaching and hands-on exercises.
 The taught content covers the background, theory and best practice of requirements engineering and management, along with more pragmatic issues, such as implementing a requirements strategy in a real organisation.

 The course is aimed at, but not limited to engineers, scientists and managers who deal with requirements engineering or management in their working lives.
 No previous experience of modelling is required for this course.